 Perinuclear antineutrophil cytoplasmic antibodies are present in 60 to 70% of patients with UC and in only 5 to 20% of patients with Crohn disease.
 Anti–Saccharomyces cerevisiae antibodies are relatively specific for Crohn disease.
 However, these tests do not reliably separate the 2 diseases.
 They have uncertain value in cases of indeterminate colitis and are not recommended for routine diagnosis.
 Additional antibodies such as anti-OmpC and anti-CBir1 are now available, but the clinical value of these supplementary tests is uncertain.

 Established Crohn disease is rarely cured but is characterized by intermittent exacerbations and remissions.
 Some patients have severe disease with frequent, debilitating periods of pain.
 However, with judicious medical therapy and, where appropriate, surgical therapy, most patients function well and adapt successfully.
 Disease-related mortality is very low.
 GI cancer, including cancer of the colon and small bowel, is the leading cause of excess Crohn disease-related mortality.

-Details of specific drugs and dosages are discussed in Inflammatory Bowel Disease (IBD): Treatment.
+Details of specific drugs and dosages are discussed see Treatment.